Optum/dce/docs/quickstart.md

 1. An AWS account for the master account, and **sufficient credentials** for deploying DCE into the account.
-1. AWS account(s) to add to the lease pool.
-As of the time of this writing, DCE does not _create_ any AWS accounts.
+1. One or more AWS account to add to the lease pool.
+As of the time of this writing, DCE does not _create_ any AWS accounts for you.
 You will need to bring your own AWS accounts for adding to the lease pool.
 1. In each account you add to the lease pool, you will create an IAM role that allows DCE to control the leased account.
 This is detailed later in this quickstart.